gtfierro/XBOSDriver/README.md

 be done within a simple, lightweight framework that considers all used traffic patterns as first-class design decisions rather than afterthoughts and provides an implementation that is both easy to understand and easy to integrate.

 To "drive the point home", this repository will include client frameworks and examples in several languages.
-This is not meant to replace or supercede
-BOSSWAVE in anyway -- at this point in time, BW2 is not a usable system from the persepctive of documentation and available client support.
 There is a definite need for a simple framework to explore the sMAP protocol and how it jives with Giles the concepts of XBOS.
 This is that framework.

 ## Structure